-Who’s responsible for an organization’s Salesforce data cleaning strategy?
-As this article shows, the answer isn’t as simple as you think.
+Who’s responsible for an organization’s Salesforce data cleansing best practices?
+The answer isn’t as simple as you think.

-In today’s business environment, poor data quality is created by a variety of sources and has the potential to cause any number of undesirable outcomes – from inconvenient disruptions in the normal flow of business activities, to disastrous consequences for a company’s revenues or reputation.
+In today’s business environment, dirty data is created by a variety of sources.
+It has the potential to cause any number of undesirable outcomes, from inconvenient disruptions in the normal flow of business activities to more disastrous impacts on a company’s revenue or reputation.

-No matter who creates it or what impact it has, poor data quality in a Salesforce database typically falls into one of these categories:
+Dirty data in Salesforce typically falls into one of these categories:

 There are a lot of stakeholders who rely on clean data in Salesforce.
 So, who should be responsible for achieving it?